gitorko/gitorko.github.io/content/post/grokking-the-system-design-interview/index.md

 ### 18. Kafka

-Kafka is a distributed & fault-tolerant,high throughput, scalable stream processing & messaging system.
+Kafka is a distributed & fault-tolerant, high throughput, scalable stream processing & messaging system.

 1. Kafka as publisher-subscriber messaging system.
 2. Kafka as queue (point-point) messaging system.
 3. Kafka as stream processing system that reacts to event in realtime.
 4. Kafka as a store for data.

+**Terms**

+* Broker: Kafka server
+* Topic: Logical grouping of partition, data stream.
+* Partition: Messages are stored in a partition.
+A topic can contain many partitions.
+* Offset: Used to keep track of message.
+* Consumer: Client application that processes message from a partition.
+* Consumer Group: Group of consumers

 ![](kafka-architecture.png)